zenosu/gitbattle/README.md

 ##Goal

-To build the gitbattle app from scratch.
-This gitbattle app is an extension of the [React.js Fundamental tutorial by Tyler McGinnes](https://reacttraining.com/online/react-fundamentals).
+The goal of this project is for React & Redux practice, by building the gitbattle app from scratch.

+While working on this project, a developer will learn:

+- the [component based](https://medium.com/@dan.shapiro1210/understanding-component-based-architecture-3ff48ec0c238#.kxd4dl4g8) approach to building UIs

+- the whole React component lifecycle

+- Redux state management

+- integration test from the user endpoint

 ####What is a gitbattle app?

+The gitbattle app is an extension of the [React.js Fundamental tutorial by Tyler McGinnes](https://reacttraining.com/online/react-fundamentals).

 It is a single page app to compare GitHub users' accounts by: